 Your Mysql database may be crashed.
 This is a way to start MYSQL manually.

-First, run the diagnostics in the Help menu.
-Then Navigate to the Outworldzfiles\mysql bin folder.
+Navigate to the Outworldzfiles\mysql\bin folder.
 Press and hold the Shift Key and right click the BLANK area next to the files.
-Or navigate there , as I did below, by typing in commands.
+Or navigate there, as I did below, by typing in commands.
 Then run "StartManually.bat"

 Any error message it prints may be be helpful.
-If it crashes, a MySQL LOG file will be saved in OutworldzFiles\mysql\data as a *.err file.
-That may also give you a clue.
+If the above DOS window closes, a MySQL LOG file will be saved in OutworldzFiles\mysql\data as a *.err file.
+That wil give you a clue as to what to do.

 Starting over with a blank database